Internationalization of the renminbi

-Since the late 2000s, the People's Republic of China (PRC) has sought to internationalize its official currency, the Renminbi (RMB) or yuan.
+Since the late 2000s, the People's Republic of China (PRC) has sought to internationalize its official currency, the renminbi (RMB) or Chinese yuan (CNY).
 This initiative aims to reduce dependence on the United States dollar and enhance China's influence in the global financial system.
 Key strategies have included promoting the use of the yuan in international trade invoicing, cross-border lending, and bond issuance.
-Additionally, China has developed alternative payment systems such as the Cross-Border Interbank Payment System (CIPS) and the digital yuan, facilitating transactions outside traditional networks like SWIFT.
+Additionally, China has developed alternative payment systems such as the Cross-Border Interbank Payment System (CIPS) and the digital renminbi, facilitating transactions outside traditional networks like SWIFT.
 The establishment of central bank swap lines and the expansion of offshore yuan markets further support this goal.

 The internationalization of the RMB is still a work in progress.
-Key factors include China’s large and stable economy, strong government support, and gradual opening of deep, well-regulated capital markets.
+Key factors include China's large and stable economy, strong government support, and gradual opening of deep, well-regulated capital markets.
 Official efforts, such as establishing RMB clearing banks in 25 countries, have increased global use and reduced transaction costs.
-By early 2020, the RMB’s share of global foreign exchange reserves reached a record 2.02%, reflecting its growing role as a reserve currency.
+By early 2020, the RMB's share of global foreign exchange reserves reached a record 2.02%, reflecting its growing role as a reserve currency.

 Development

 Until the early 2000s, the RMB was not convertible and its flow in and out of China was tightly restricted.
 The first step toward liberalisation came in 2004, when China began allowing limited border trade settlements in yuan.
 That same year, banks in Hong Kong were permitted to offer RMB deposit-taking, exchange, remittance, and card services for personal accounts, following approval by the State Council and arrangements with the Hong Kong Monetary Authority.
 By 2009, RMB deposits in Hong Kong had risen from ¥12 billion in 2004 to ¥59 billion, and the territory emerged as the largest offshore centre for RMB activity.

-The internationalisation push accelerated after the 2007–2008 financial crisis.
-In July 2007, China Development Bank issued the first offshore RMB-denominated bonds in Hong Kong, creating the “dim sum bond” market, which expanded rapidly as banks, corporations such as McDonald’s, and supranational institutions like the Asian Development Bank issued debt in offshore RMB (CNH).
+The internationalisation push accelerated after the 2008 financial crisis.
+In July 2007, China Development Bank issued the first offshore RMB-denominated bonds in Hong Kong, creating the "dim sum bond" market, which expanded rapidly as banks, corporations such as McDonald’s, and supranational institutions like the Asian Development Bank issued debt in offshore RMB (CNH).
 By 2013, the market had grown to ¥310 billion outstanding.
 In parallel, Taiwan developed a Formosa bond market after signing a 2012 memorandum with Beijing, and similar RMB bond issuance spread to Singapore and other centres.

 On 24 December 2008, China launched the Cross-Border Trade RMB Settlement Pilot Project, initially limited to Yunnan–ASEAN and Guangdong–Hong Kong–Macau trade.
-By 2010, the pilot expanded to 20 provinces, municipalities and autonomous regions, and by 2014 RMB settlements reached ¥5.9 trillion, or 22% of China’s trade volume.
+By 2010, the pilot expanded to 20 provinces, municipalities and autonomous regions, and by 2014 RMB settlements reached ¥5.9 trillion, or 22% of China's trade volume.